jonatascastro12/heavensounds/README.md

 # Heaven Sounds

-This weekend project is a quick show off of Next.js + React + Web Audio API.
-Started this repository from Next.js Commerce.
+This weekend project is a quick show off of Next.js + React + Web Audio API ([howlerjs.com](https://howlerjs.com)).
+Started this repository from [Next.js Commerce](https://github.com/vercel/commerce).

 This was a lab for a web virtual synth.
 Started with "Infinite Pads".